How chance encounter with Suresh Raina changed 12-year-old Tilak Varma's mindset | Sports-Games

 How chance encounter with Suresh Raina changed 12-year-old Tilak Varma's mindset

-Eight years hence, the now 20-year-old left-hander's lucid style of strokeplay must have brought a wide grin to Raina's face while watching him reverse sweep Ravichandran Ashwin for a six.
+Eight year hence, the now 20-year-old left-hander's lucid style of strokeplay must have brought a wide grin on Raina's face while watching him reverse sweep Ravichandran Ashwin for a six.

 ''I had a friend of mine, who was a local manager.
 I took his help to procure permission to watch the practice and had little Tilak accompany,'' it seemed as if it happened yesterday in the manner Bayash recollected events of that day.

 ''I distinctly remember a wide-eyed Tilak just watching Suresh Raina's batting with awe.
-He didn't remove his eyes even once and watched every shot played by Raina.
+He stood transfixed and watched every shot played by Raina.
 Then we clicked pictures with him and I strongly feel that the ''special meeting'' with Raina was enough for Tilak to decide that he wanted to become a cricketer,'' the childhood coach said about his ward, who has become the find of Mumbai Indians.

-MI lost against Rajasthan Royals but Tilak's 61 had garnered a lot of attention, especially after head coach Mahela Jayawardena showered him with glowing praise.
+MI lost to Rajasthan Royals but Tilak's 61 had garnered a lot of attention, especially after head coach Mahela Jayawardena showered him with glowing praise.

-Son of an electrician, Varma believes that the Rs 1.7 crore contract will help him provide a better life for his parents, who have sacrificed a lot to see their son realize his dream.
+Son of an electrician, Varma believes that the Rs 1.7 crore contract will help him provide a better life for his parents, who has sacrificed a lot to see their son realise his dream.

 But Bayash always knew that Varma was special and did play a huge role in shaping his career from age-group cricket to U-19 and now sending a near-finished product to Mumbai Indians.